thinkdigitalcloud/mobileconnectsdk-react-native-bindings/react-native-gallagher-mobile-access/README.md

 ## Usage

+**NOTE:** You are required to ask permission from the user in order to access NFC, Bluetooth and Location.
+Please ensure you request the correct permissions from the user using your react-native library of choice.

 In your `App` file, before your exported `App()` function, you will need to import and configure the SDK.
 After which point you can enable BLE scanning and Automatic Access requests.

 Look at `App.tsx` in the example project for more information.